BrighterCommand/Brighter/samples/WebAPI_Dapper_Kafka/README.md

 ### Deploy

-We provide a docker compose file to allow you to run a 'Production' environment or to startup RabbitMQ for production:
+We provide a docker compose file to allow you to run a 'Production' environment or to startup Kafka and PostgreSQL for production:
 ```sh
 docker compose up -d kafka   # will just start kafka
 ```